jxxcarlson/elm-command-interpreter/README.md

 the same architecture as does `register_version`, but makes use of an additional `Stack` module.

+I welcome comments at this early stage, especially on the stack version: Elm Slack, jxxcarlson.

 ## 2. Installation and operation

 First do